MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Resources/New-AzADApplication.md

 # New-AzADApplication

 ## SYNOPSIS
-Creates a new azure active directory application.
+Creates a new Microsoft Entra application.

 ## SYNTAX